 The video begins on the trail along the Alouette River near the southwest corner of the park.
 From there the woman and her dog make their way across the field, in front of the picnic shelters, past the children’s play area and to the water spray park area (which doesn’t operate in winter).
 The video ends with scenes of the forested trails along the river in the northern part of the park.

-As you can see in the video, the park is a great place for families, children, people wanting time in nature and folk looking for a place to take their dogs.
+As you can see in the video, the park is a great place for families, children, people wanting time in nature and folks looking for a place to take their dogs.
 The trail through the forest is also flat most of the way, although there is a short yet steep uphill bit in one spot.

 To learn more about the park visit the Maple Ridge Parks, Recreation & Culture website.